Happy Chinese New Year 2021- Year of the Ox

 Among other Chinese New Year traditions, people usually clean their home to remove any ill-luck.
 Some festivities include people, cooking and enjoy special foods on certain days.
 During Chinese New Year the Lantern Festival is the last celebration held.
 During this, people hang glowing lanterns in temples or hold them during a nighttime parade.

 As the dragon is a Chinese symbol of good fortune, festival celebrations are illustrated by a dragon dance.
-This parade entails a long and colourful dragon being carried by various dancers through the streets.
+And this parade entails a long and colourful dragon being carried by various dancers through the streets.

 Each New Year is named after one of the 12 animals in the Chinese zodiac: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, Pig.
-Each animal carries a special meaning.
+This is because each animal carries a special meaning.
 2021 is the Year of the Ox, the second animal in the 12-year cycle.

 What does the Year of the Ox symbolise for 2021